‘Pump Rules’ Star Stassi Schroeder Loses Business Partnerships After Calling The Cops On Faith Stowers

 Vanderpump Rules star Stassi Schroeder has come under fire recently for incidents involving her former co-star, Faith Stowers.
-Many were upset after learning the news, and now some of Stassi’s partnerships have ended their agreements, Page Six reported on Friday.
+Many were upset after learning the news, and now some of Stassi’s partnerships have ended their agreements with her, Page Six reported on Friday.

-As The Inquisitr reported, Faith did an interview recently with The Challenge contestant, Candace Renee Rice, on Instagram Live.
-In it, Faith discussed being the only black cast member on Vanderpump Rules, describing it as “a lot.”
+As The Inquisitr reported, Faith did an interview recently with The Challenge contestant Candace Renee Rice on Instagram live.
+In it, Faith talked about being the only black cast member on Vanderpump Rules, describing it as “a lot.”

-Faith went on to discuss incidents between her and her fellow cast members that came about after she had an affair with co-star Jax Taylor.
+Faith went on to discuss incidents between her and fellow cast members that came about after she had an affair with co-star Jax Taylor.
 Jax was dating Brittany Cartwright at the time, and the two have since married.
-After the rendezvous with Jax, Faith explained that Kristen Doute and Stassi Schroeder went on to “attack attack attack,” her.
+After the rendezvous with Jax, Faith explained that Kristen Doute and Stassi Schroeder went on to “attack attack attack” her.

-Kristen and Stassi called Faith’s hair “nappy” and even called the cops on her while she was at a Los Angeles area night club.
-The women called the police and alleged that Faith was a woman the police were seeking that had been robbing men.
+Kristen and Stassi called Faith’s hair “nappy” and even called the cops on her while she was at a Los Angeles-area nightclub.
+The women called the police and alleged that Faith was a woman that had been robbing men.

 Stassi confirmed further details of the incident in a now-deleted episode of the B*tch Bible podcast, Page Six reported.